e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 It will create a new MS `inbase_avg.ms` (or inbase_avg.mms if working with mms files).
 It will remove previous inbase_avg.ms file if it exists.
 Only the fields selected in the inputs file will be included in inbase_avg.ms.
 Data is averaged using `width=4` and `timebin='1s'` (This will be `2s` when CASA gaincal fixes its bug related to VisibilityIterator2). `keepflags=False` in this version.

 ---
 **Important** when the inbase_avg.ms file is produced, all the steps of the pipeline after this one will always work on inbase_avg.ms only, and not the original dataset.
-At this point `get_msinfo` is executed again, and the `msinfo` dictionary is created and saved in `inbase_avg.ms.msinfo.pkl`.
+At this point, `get_msinfo` is executed again, and the `msinfo` dictionary is created and saved in `inbase_avg.ms.msinfo.pkl`.
 If the averaged dataset does not exist, the pipeline will always use the unaveraged dataset `inbase.ms`.

 ---